websteralycia/basketball_analytics/04_wnba/player_pizza_plot/README.md

 the advanced metrics, and the within-position weighted percentiles the slices are drawn from.

-The script also writes a trimmed `wnba_player_season_2026_lab.csv` alongside it, the same rows with fewer columns.
-That one isn't committed, since the table above is a superset of it.

 ## Output

 A PNG at 8×8in, 300dpi, named `pizza_plot_<player>_<season>.png`, plus the two